Press Release Submission Guidelines

 Proper Length

-You may not use more than three links in a release.
+We recommend using two links in your release, typically to supporting content.
+You may use up to three links maximum.
 Too many links can make a release look like bait for Google, rather than a news article.

 Content Must Be 100% Original